achiikun/tauon-ssh/README.md

 * [x] Add a cancel button to the dialog
 * [x] Combination of keys to avoid inserting sudo password every time
 * [x] X11 Forwarding
+* [X] Bug: Session manager showed in primary screen instead of main window screen
-* [ ] Bug: Sometimes when shell is present, no cursor is blinking
+* [ ] Bug: Sometimes when shell is present, no cursor is blinking (After reconnecting, cursor disappears)
 * [ ] Swing File Picker sucks, change it to native
 * [ ] Refresh window after copying files
 * [ ] Don't blink the screen every time a folder is updated
 * [ ] Add a box to query what happens when copying a file that exists
-* [ ] Bug: Dialogs are always shown in the primary screen when more than one screen exist
-* [ ] Bug: After reconnecting, cursor disappears
 * [ ] When hit a CTRL+C, flush console buffer to receive the prompt ASAP
 * [ ] Move an item to a folder in the same window
 * [ ] Open the program in the last location, or in the active screen if multiple